Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] **Can you [register your address](/glossary/Anmeldung) there?**
     Always choose an apartment that lets you do your *Anmeldung*.
 [It's very important.](/guides/anmeldung-in-english-berlin#why-you-must-register-your-address)
 - [ ] **Is the lease unlimited?**
-    A limited lease means that you might have to move again in a few months.
-Most limited leases are illegal.
+    Look for an unlimited (*unbefristet*) contract.
+A short-term lease means that you must move again in a few months.
+[Many fixed-term leases are illegal](/guides/housing-scams#short-term-lease).
 - [ ] **What is included?**
     Apartments often come without appliances, curtains, and light fixtures.
 When an apartment is *mit [[Einbauküche]]*, it includes a stove, fridge and sometimes a dishwasher.
 You must buy your own washing machine. [[WG]]s and furnished apartments usually include everything you need.
 - [ ] **How is the housing company?**